simonesalvatori/RepData_PeerAssessment1/PA1_template.md

 ### What is mean total number of steps taken per day?
 For this part of the assignment, you can ignore the missing values in the dataset.
+We interpret that as leaving the missing values untouched instead of removing them.
+It could mean the opposite, but in our case it makes little difference and can be done by switching the na.rm parameter of the "aggregate" function.

 ```r